 For employees training is focused on harassment in the workplace and is available online at the Keenan SafeColleges web site (https://solano-keenan.safecolleges.com/login).
 Simply log in with your Solano email and click "Log In."
 Any training assigned to you will show up here.
 If you do not see an active training assignment that you think should be available to you, please talk to your supervisor.
-If you need assistance with your login please contact HR.
+If you need assistance with your login, please contact HR at human.resources@solano.edu.
 You will need a computer with sound to complete the training.